St. Paul University Dumaguete - Scholarships and Other Discounts

 St. Paul University Dumaguete believes in the dictum that "nobody must be denied the opportunity to learn" immaterial of their socio-economic status or cultural background.
 Hence, the Student Scholarships and Grants.

-These are awarded to students who are academically qualified and to those student who are both academically and in need of financial assistance to help them meet the cost of education and complete a degree program.
+These are awarded to students who are academically qualified and to those students who are both academically and in need of financial assistance to help them meet the cost of education and complete a degree program.
 The service is designed to motivate students to value education and to commit themselves to developing their full potential.

 Statement of Policy: